MoxAlehin/TierList/README.md

 ## Settings

 The plugin provides several customization options.
 You can define default settings for all Tier Lists globally, but you can also override these settings on a per-list basis.
-To do so, right-click on the tier list in the reading view and select settings.
+To do so, right-click on the tier list in the reading view and select `Settings`.

 ![Local Settings](Images/TierList_Local_Settings.png)

 ## Dataview Integration
-This plugin integrates with Dataview, allowing you to supplement your tier lists with missing notes using Dataview queries.
+This plugin integrates with [Dataview](https://blacksmithgu.github.io/obsidian-dataview/queries/data-commands/#from), allowing you to supplement your tier lists with missing notes using Dataview queries.

 ### How It Works
-1. Right-click in the relevant area to open the context menu and select "Request".
+1. Right-click in the relevant area to open the context menu and select `Request`.
-2. In the modal window, configure the query settings (from, where).
+2. In the modal window, configure the query settings (`From`, `Where`).
 3. The plugin will retrieve matching notes and add missing entries to your tier list.

 ![Dataview Modal](Images/TierList_DataviewModal.png)